European Union–United States relations: Energy and sustainability

 The U.S. and EU cooperate on the topic of energy and sustainability.
 The general aim of both parties is to liberalize and enhance sustainability in the global energy markets.
 This cooperation officially started in 2009 when the EU-US Energy Council was founded.
 This institution regularly meets and addresses topics such as: energy security challenges, climate change, renewable energy, nuclear safety and research.

 In February 2021, President of the European Commission Ursula von der Leyen stated that the European Union and United States should join forces in combatting climate change and agreeing on a new framework for the digital market to limit the power of large tech companies.
 Both the EU and U.S. have set goals by 2050 to cut its net greenhouse gas emissions and to become a 'net zero economy' respectively.

 Defense contracts

 In March 2010 EADS and its U.S. partner pulled out of a contract to build air refueling planes worth $35 billion.
 They had previously won the bid but it was rerun and EADS claimed the new process was biased towards Boeing.
 The European Commission said it would be "highly regrettable" if the tendering process did prove to be biased.
 There was substantial opposition to EADS in Washington due to the ongoing Boeing-Airbus (owned by EADS) dispute.

 On 26 April 2023, the European Defence Agency (EDA) and the Department of Defense have formalized a framework for cooperation through the signing of an Administrative Arrangement (AA).
 The EDA-DoD AA provides for stronger transatlantic cooperation in defense in specific areas, including in the exchange of information.

+In February 2026, U.S. officials raised concerns regarding European Union initiatives aimed at strengthening the bloc's defence industrial base through measures encouraging local procurement.
+According to reporting, American representatives communicated to EU counterparts that restricting access for U.S. defence companies to the European arms market could negatively affect transatlantic defence relations.
+U.S. officials indicated that potential exclusion of American firms from EU defence contracts might prompt retaliatory measures.
+The discussions took place amid broader EU efforts to review defence procurement rules and reduce dependence on non-EU suppliers.